Hermine-code/World-and-peace./README.md

-# Resume-CV-Design-N19-Hermine
+Hello worlid
-How to create the Resume/CV Design using HTML and CSS
+Peace to all, everywhere!
+That is all we want from the world.